jberkenbilt/tfsetup/README.md

 If `tofu` or `terraform` is found in the path, `tfsetup` will run `tofu fmt` or `terraform fmt` on the resulting setup file.
 This is the only thing that makes this tool specific to terraform.
 Otherwise, it is just running the go templating system.

+Starting with version 1.1.0, `tfsetup` will look in the current directory for any file whose names match `<something>.tfsetup.tmpl`, and will generate a file called `<something>` by evaluating the template with the same context as used for the `setup.tf` file.
+If the output file name ends with `.tf`, it will be formatted.
+If formatting fails, the output of the format command will be appended to the file in a multi-line comment.

+Starting with version 1.1.0, `tfsetup` can also be run with the `--render` option.
+In this mode, it will read standard input as a template and render it to standard output or write an error to standard error.
+No formatting is applied when rendering standard input.
+This can be used to more easily debug templates or even to inspect context, as in `echo '{{.|toJson}}' | tfsetup --render`.

 # Example

 `tfsetup-config/context.json`: